jvlflame/JAV-Sort-Scrape-javlibrary/README.md

     - After your first write to Emby, your .csv database will be created
     - Any changes made to your `actor-csv-export-path` file will be compared to the database in `actor-csv-database-path` and be written accordingly

+If you are havaing trouble with any of these steps, review my [script-run demos](#demo), or send me a message in my [discord channel](https://discord.gg/K2Yjevk).

 ## Notes

 ### sort_jav.py